-Evaluate past and project future WUE cost and performance.
+Evaluate past and future WUE cost and performance.
 The primary deliverable for this activity is the completion of the ROD specified Comprehensive Evaluation of Year 4 WUE Evaluation.
 The results of this evaluation will be used by policy-makers to determine not only the continued level of funding for future WUE projects but for the future funding of other water management actions (such as surface storage) as well.
-Led by CBDA with participation by DWR, USBR, SWRCB.
+Led by CBDA with participation by DWR, USBR, and SWRCB.

-Schedule: Completion Draft Report by June 2004
+Schedule: Completion Draft Report by Fall of 2004

-Complete ROD-specified assurances milestones including the definition of appropriate water use measurement, development of water use measurement legislation, and developing a process to certify urban BMP implementation.
+Complete ROD-specified assurances milestones including development of water use measurement legislation, and developing a process to certify urban BMP implementation.
 Funding for water use measurement will be critical to implement the activity.
-Led by CBDA with participation by DWR, SWRCB, USBR.
+Led by CBDA with participation by DWR, SWRCB, and USBR.